chuegle/boto/docs/source/boto_config_tut.rst

 the boto library looks for configuration files in the following locations and in the following order:

-* /etc/boto.cfg - for site-wide settings that all users on this machine will use
+* /etc/boto2.cfg - for site-wide settings that all users on this machine will use
 * ~/.boto - for user-specific settings

-The options are merged into a single, in-memory configuration that is available as :py:mod:`boto.config`.
+The options are merged into a single, in-memory configuration that is available as :py:mod:`boto2.config`.
 The :py:class:`boto.pyami.config.Config` class is a subclass of the standard Python :py:class:`ConfigParser.SafeConfigParser` object and inherits all of the methods of that object.
-In addition, the boto :py:class:`Config <boto.pyami.config.Config>` class defines additional methods that are described on the PyamiConfigMethods page.
+In addition, the boto :py:class:`Config <boto2.pyami.config.Config>` class defines additional methods that are described on the PyamiConfigMethods page.

 Sections